the-full-stack/fsdl-text-recognizer/admin/outstanding_tasks.md

 - [x] 1 fix notebook dataset loading error
 - [x] 1 make sure circleci works
-- [ ] 1 add notebook showing IAM Paragraphs data
+- [x] 1 add notebook showing IAM Paragraphs data
+- [x] confirm I can update FSDL Handwriting with polygon data and that it still works
+- [ ] 1 add a notebook that loads trained line detector and outputs some predictions, and also shows ImageDataGenerator
+- [ ] 2 add a notebook that uses our trained line detector on the fsdl handwriting data
 - [ ] 1 make the app.py use the joint model
-- [ ] 1 add ImageDataGenerator output images to iam-paragraphs notebook
-- [ ] 1 add a notebook that loads trained line detector and outputs some predictions
 - [ ] 1 make sure deployment works
-- [ ] 1 strip out monitoring part of the last lab
+- [ ] 1 strip out monitoring part of the last lab instructions
+- [ ] 1 test out saurabh's PR and merge it

 ## Next